-G. Public Private Partnerships 0-3 pts
+H. Public Private Partnerships 0-3 pts

-Describe who, how many, what types of partnerships are involved, and address whether the partnerships be long lasting or short-lived.
+Describe who, how many, what types of partnerships are involved, and address whether the partnerships will be long lasting or short-lived.

-H. Ability of Applicant to Complete Project on Schedule 0-4 pts
+I. Timeline and Ability of Applicant to Complete Project on Schedule 0-4 pts

 Measured by assessment of the project schedule and project personnel.
+Project timeline should be included.

-I. Availability of Adequate Match 0-2 pts
+J. Availability of Adequate Match 0-3 pts

-Projects for which all necessary match has been secured will be ranked higher than those for which fundraising is ongoing or has not started.
+Projects for which all necessary 20% match has been secured will be ranked higher than those for which fundraising is ongoing or has not started.

-J. Budget 0-5 pts
+K. Budget 0-5 pts